 In Australia, with an election looming, wheat growers were facing their worst year for thirty five years.
 But the rest of the country was faring pretty well.
 Shopping centres were springing up in the cities.
-Prices for groceries look tiny compared to today’s costs: rump steak 79c per pound, whole chickens for $1.25, baked beans for 14c per tin, two bars of soap for 29c.
+Prices for groceries look tiny compared to today’s costs.
+Rump steak cost 79c per pound, whole chickens could be bought for $1.25.
+Baked beans sold for 14c per tin, two bars of soap for 29c.
 The minimum wage was $1.30 per hour and the average weekly wage was about $70 per week for men in Australia.

 Some things change slowly